CS3099JH2017/cs3099jh/protocols/backend_spec.md

 `"type"` is a file type.
 The type "generic" is for files who's type is not known and support only "meta" and "raw" views.
 The type "directory" is for directories.

-`"metadata"` provides optional metadata for the file, this is client controlled and if the file has no metadata should not be present.
+`"metadata"` provides metadata for the file, this is client controlled.
+When a file is first created the value of its metadata **MUST** be `inital_metdata`.

 This metadata could be used, for example, to attach annotations to images.